CQC We and I Statements

 5. Self-Funding and Personal Budgets

-See also Self-Funders.
+See also Self-Funders chapter.

-Where the local authority is meeting the eligible needs of an adult (see Eligibility) whose financial resources are above the limit, but who has requested the local authority to meet their needs, a charge may be made for putting in place the arrangements to meet needs.
+Where the local authority is meeting the eligible needs of an adult (see Eligibility chapter) whose financial resources are above the limit, but who has requested the local authority to meet their needs, a charge may be made for putting in place the arrangements to meet needs.
 When this occurs, the information should be set out for the person in an accessible format.
 This fee is not part of the personal budget, because it does not relate directly to meeting needs, but it should be presented alongside the budget to help the adult to understand the total charges to be paid.
 So that everyone is clear about how costs are allocated, this fee should be included in both the plan and the personal budget.

 6. Independent Personal Budgets